 The best time of day to water is in the morning, when the temperatures are cooler, as it gives ample time for the water to soak into the soil and reduces evaporation.
 Any water that does get on foliage has a long time to dry.

 Watering in the evening is also a good option, however you need to avoid getting water on the leaves as wet foliage overnight can increase the risk of fungal diseases.

 Mulching is an important task and is the process of putting a layer of material on top of the soil.
 Common mulching materials include compost, leaf mold, shredded bark, and clippings from mowing a lawn.

-Mulching aids water as it helps the soil to retain moisture.
+Mulching aids with watering as it helps to keep soil moist for longer.
 Spreading a layer of mulch after thoroughly watering can reduce evaporation, help maintain a cooler temperature in the soil, and help to keep that moisture in the ground for a longer period so plants can take advantage of it.